 The responsibilities of midwives are set by the Nursing and Midwives Council.
 You can download their standards guide here.

-If either a midwife fails to identify the retention of placental tissue or surgery negligence occurs there may be grounds to make a retained placenta compensation claim.
+If either a midwife fails to identify the retention of placental tissue or surgery negligence occurs there may be grounds to make a retained placenta medical negligence compensation claim.

 A retained placenta after birth happens when part or all of the placental tissue or the attached membranes are not passed, remaining in the uterus for longer than usual.
 The whole placenta is usually passed out of the body shortly after delivery of the baby in the third stage of labour.

-If some tissue from the from the placenta is in the uterus after delivery, this is a retained placenta.
+If some tissue from the placenta is in the uterus after delivery, this is a retained placenta.
 If medical staff fail to remove this, they could make retained placenta medical negligence compensation claims or placenta left in after birth negligence claims.

 The placenta is an organ which is attached to the womb lining and babies umbilical cord during pregnancy.
 It separates the babies and mother’s blood supply whilst also linking the baby and mother.
 The placenta will also carry out functions which the baby can not you do itself.

 The placenta passes nutrients and oxygen from the mothers to the babies blood supply through the umbilical cord.
 It then also transports waste products from the baby to the mother to be disposed of.
 The placenta also produces different hormones allowing the baby to develop and grow.
-It also protects the baby from infection and bacteria, though not from viruses, by passing on antibodies from the mother.
-This provides immunity from the babies first three month.
-The placenta does not protect the fetus / baby from drugs, nicotine and alcohol.
+It also protects the baby from infection and bacteria (though not from viruses) by passing on antibodies from the mother.
+This provides immunity from the babies first three months.
+The placenta does not protect the fetus/baby from drugs, nicotine and alcohol.

 There are three main causes or reasons for a retained placenta happening.
 These are;

-- The placenta imbeds itself into the womb.
+- The placenta embeds itself into the womb.
 This is more likely to happen in cases of a retained placenta after c-section from a previous pregnancy.
-In such cases the placenta could grow through the womb wall.
+In such cases, the placenta could grow through the womb wall.

 Such instances are more likely to occur in cases where a baby is born prematurely.
 They can also happen in instances of a retained placenta after abortion and a retained placenta after miscarriage.

 Can retained placenta pass naturally?
 It is possible that a retained placenta could be passed naturally.
-However your midwife will determine the most appropriate course of action.
+However, your midwife will determine the most appropriate course of action.
 If the medical staff failed to act, you may be able to make a retained placenta medical negligence compensation claim.

 Who may need to make placenta left in after birth negligence claims?
-Along with there being various reasons for a retained placenta occuring, there are certain groups which may have a higher risk of suffering from a retained placenta.
+Along with there being various reasons for a retained placenta occurring, there are certain groups which may have a higher risk of suffering from a retained placenta.

 Groups identified at being a (potentially) higher risk include;